Pauline

 comme ces apparitions de chanteurs et de

-like these apparitions of singers and
+like these apparitions of singers

 virtuoses qui, renfermés dans une grand

-virtuosos who, enclosed in
+virtuosos who,

 a great